Brewers vs. Rockies Player Props Betting Odds

 Profar Stats

 - Jurickson Profar has 23 doubles, two triples, seven home runs, 43 walks and 37 RBI (92 total hits).
-He has swiped one base.
+He's also stolen one base.

 Profar Recent Games